2016 Consulting Rankings

 At the SMU Cox School of Business, we equip leaders with the knowledge, skills, and experience needed to become transformational business leaders in a changing world.
 Through learning activities based on a model of action, reflection, and adaptation, executives gain the acumen, interpersonal skills, and confidence to address real-world issues and challenges with clarity and conviction.

-Join us for this special presentation, led by Luigi A. Pecoraro Ed.D., Managing Director at SMU Cox School of Business for a preview of a 12 month journey to becoming a transformational leader.
+Watch this special presentation, led by Luigi A. Pecoraro Ed.D., Managing Director at SMU Cox School of Business for a preview of a 12 month journey to becoming a transformational leader.
 Learn the four key characteristics of a transformational leader and note the empirical evidence that shows how transformational leaders increase employee engagement, productivity, innovation and satisfaction.

 You will also have a chance to learn more about how to: